programsam/binkjs/README.md

 ### Bootstrap.css

-[Bootstrap.css 4 Beta](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
+[Bootstrap.css v4](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
 We get it from a CDN.
 It's the thing that makes the page look good.
 The version is important -- some significant things have changed from v3 to v4.
 We use the latest beta v4.

 ### Custom CSS

 [custom.css](public/css/bink.css) contains custom and specific CSS for BINK that goes beyond the Bootstrap CSS.
+We try to keep this as short and simple as possible — relying on Bootstrap to do most of the style sheet control.

 ### Pug